sino-addiction/sino-addiction.github.io/README.md

-<<<<<<< HEAD
 <!--
-TODO: If you plan to use a custom domain like sani-initiative.org, create a file named CNAME in the root of this repository and add the domain name on a single line.
+If you plan to use a custom domain like sani-initiative.org, create a file named CNAME in the root of this repository and add the domain name on a single line.
 Example:
 sani-initiative.org
 -->